-antioxidant levels are low, collagen and weakens the cornea protrudes.
-We see through the cornea, the transparent outer lens of the eye.
+antioxidant levels are low, collagen weakens and the cornea protrudes.
+We see through the cornea which is the transparent outer layers of the eye.
 Normally, the cornea has a dome shape and is round like a ball.
-Sometimes, however, the structure of the cornea is not only strong enough to hold this round shape and cornea bulges outward.
-Small protein fibers in the eye called collagen helps keep the cornea in place and minimize pressure.
-When these fibers become weak, they can not maintain the shape and the cornea becomes increasingly shaped like a cone.
+Sometimes, however, the structure of the cornea is not strong enough to hold this round shape and the cornea bulges outward.
+Small protein fibers in the eye called collagen helps to keep the cornea stable.
+When these fibers become weak, they can not maintain the shape and the cornea becomes increasingly more “cone” shaped.

 Keratoconus changes the vision of two ways:

 ● The smooth surface over the eye becomes wavy as the cornea changes shape.

 ● Vision becomes more nearsighted as the front of the cornea is expanded and